The Employment Law Review: Hong Kong

 Commonly, in the case of more senior employees, an employer will include an express garden leave provision in the contract, to be able to control the activities of the employee once he or she has given notice of resignation.
 The limitations on the duration of garden leave are not clear.
 In addition, any restrictive covenant period should interlock with the garden leave provision so that the duration of the covenant is reduced by any period actually spent on garden leave.

 i Working time

-Currently there are no maximum working hours regulations in Hong Kong, nor are there any regulations as to the amount of night work that may be performed, and in neither case does the government have any concrete proposals for introducing any such regulations.
+Currently there are no maximum working hours regulations in Hong Kong, nor are there any regulations as to the amount of night work that may be performed.
+The government has no current proposals for introducing any such regulations.
 Nevertheless, a person employed under a continuous contract is entitled to one rest day in every seven days and to all statutory holidays.

-Under the Minimum Wage Ordinance, the current minimum wage, which was set on 1 May 2019, is HK$37.50 per hour.
+Under the Minimum Wage Ordinance, the current minimum wage (set on 1 May 2019) is HK$37.50 per hour.

 Overtime work is not regulated by legislation.
 Consequently, the right of an employer to ask an employee to work overtime, the rate of overtime pay and the amount of overtime that the employee may be asked to work will be determined in each case by the terms of the contract of employment between the employer and employee.